-- To blossom into an internationally renowned Institution - To empower the youth through quality education and to provide professional leadership - To achieve excellence in all its endeavors to face global challenges - To provide excellent teaching and research ambience - To network with global institutions of excellence, Business, Industry and Research Organizations - To contribute to the knowledge base through scientific enquiry, Applied research and Innovation
+- To blossom into an internationally renowned Institute. - To empower the youth through quality and value-based education. - To promote professional leadership and entrepreneurship. - To achieve excellence in all its endeavors to face global challenges. - To provide excellent teaching and research ambience. - To network with global Institutions of Excellence, Business, Industry and Research Organizations. - To contribute to the knowledge base through Scientific enquiry, Applied Research and Innovation.

-DEPARTMENT OF AEROSPACE ENGINEERING VISION AND MISSION
+DEPARTMENT OF AEROSPACE ENGINEERING

+VISION AND MISSION